osrf/frc2016_competition/README.md

 2. blue_team spawn.launch.

 Each `spawn.launch` script should spawn your team's robots into Gazebo.
+A ROS service will be provided that returns the possible starting locations for your robots.
+The service is TBD.

 A ROS message will be sent that signals the start of the competion.